Points2Sound: From mono to binaural audio using 3D point cloud scenes: Approach

 We collect 30 hours of mono audio recordings at 44.1~kHz from \textit{Solos} \cite{montesinos2020solos} and \textit{Music} \cite{zhao2018sound}.
 Both datasets gather music from YouTube which ensures a variety of acoustic conditions.
 In total, we gather 72 recordings per instrument with an average of 5 minutes per recording.
 We split 75\% of the recordings for training, 15\% for validation, and the remaining 10\% for testing.

 For further binaural auditory scene generation, we also create multiple binaural versions of each recording using the \textit{Two!Ears} Binaural Simulator \cite{winter2017two}.
 Specifically, for each audio recording we simulate the binaural version at a discrete set of angular positions in the horizontal plane with no elevation, i.e.\ $(\varphi_k, \theta):= (\frac{k\pi}{4} ,0)$ for $k=0,\ldots,7$.
-For binaural auditory modelling, we use the HRTFs at 1m of distance between source and receiver measured with a KEMAR dummy head at the anechoic chamber of the TU Berlin \cite{wierstorf2011free}.
+For binaural auditory modeling, we use the HRTFs at 1m of distance between source and receiver measured with a KEMAR manikin (type 45BA) at the anechoic chamber of the TU Berlin \cite{wierstorf2011free}.